bstapleton/flashcards-laravel/README.md

 # Laravel flashcards

 Small API for managing spaced repetition for learning different subjects.
-I wanted to make something relatively simple, but complicated enough that it would provide a small challenge for myself when writing basically the same thing in different languages :)

-Disclaimer: Big ol' chunks of what's written below isn't written yet (including tests).
+Disclaimer: Big ol' chunks of what's written below isn't complete yet (including tests).
 It's provided under a Deal With It license.
+There's a list of TODOs at the end of this readme.

 ## Flashcards